dottjt/plastic/chapters/05-date.md

 ### Milo House
 -->

-I ring the doorbell and wait.
-I probably should have called her instead, but the idea had only just arose.
-I hear erratic footsteps.
+My finger collides with the doorbell in a punch of raw sweat, caught in a deep wisp of banished motion.
+The air freezes.
+I wait.
+Silent.
+As I stand there surrounded by the unsettling tones chortling doubt into the cone of my ear, unsympathetically unkind in their benign intentions.
+Intertwined in a caustic shackle of nightfall paranoia.
+Weeping.
+Wailing.
+Crawling down my spine.
+Her mobile.
+I probably should have called it instead of coddling her door, but my mind was precisely one step behind the curb.
+A deluge of squeaky application.
+Then in a military Reveille of indignant suede, I begin to hear an erratic stampede of footsteps from within the house.
+A squirrel?
 Then a thud.
-The door opens and a girl with pink hair bursts out in an exorbitant display of giddy laughter, before falling to floor in a heave of gasping panic.
+Crank.
+The door slams opens and a girl with pink locks and bleached swirls, bursts out onto the porch in an exorbitant display of giddy laughter.
+Falling to floor in a heave of paniced screaming, as she grab my leg like a hobbled piece of fried chicken.
+I take a step back.
 She stops.
+Laughs.
+Turns onto her stomach and looks up at me from the floor below with a delirious smile of incapacitated charm.
+Refactoring wildly.
+Contorting madly.
+As she licks her lips with a silicone grin, as if to reminder herself that her lips were even there at all.
+The result of a bag of hard drugs and a fatherless upbrining.
+Probably LSD.
+I was intrigued.
+Although she could be fucked later, perhaps if Milo had given up on me.
+I had bigger fish to fry.

+"Arent you thhee kind man."
+I didn't really understand what she was trying to say, although it sounded a bit like a half-baked compliment.
+I'm sure she was the kind of girl who encouraged date rape in order to help her cope with the crippling anxiety causing her inability to express.

-She turns and looks up at me with a daint smile of incapacitated charm, licking her lips playfully, as if to reminder herself that her lips were even there.
-Definitely the kind of girl who encouraged date rape to overcoming the awkwardness of actually expressing herself.
-I step over her body and into the hallway.
-She could be fucked later.
-I turn an immediate right, where I find Milo leaning extensibly on the Kitchen bench, decorated in thigh-high knitted socks, which continue into the outskirts of a pink-lace pantyhose.
+ I step over her body and into the hallway, turnning an immediate right, where I find Milo leaning extensibly on the kitchen sink, decorated in thigh-high knitted socks which continued into the outskirts of her pink-lace pantyhose.
 Seemingly, the only sane person in this entire house.
-Well, that was until I witnessed her take out, as well as reinsert a used tampon in front of my very eyes.
+Well, that was until I witnessed her take out, as well as reinsert a week-old tampon in front of my very eyes.
+I mean, why did she even have to tell me the duration of the thing.
 Perhaps we were already married.

 ### Milo Realisation